marinegenomicslab/mglwebsite.github.io/content/authors/Lanoue/_index.md

   - Staff
 ---

-Lizz joined the Marine Genomics Laboratory at Texas A&M-Corpus Christi in August 2015 and completed her masters with the MGL in August 2018.
-Her masters thesis focused on the phylogeny of both batfishes (genus Ogcocephalus) and puffers (genus Sphoeroides).
-Currently, she is working on her PhD part time.
-Her dissertation research is focused on the phylogenetic relationships of sea robins (family Triglidae) and examining the genes responsible for their characteristic armor.

-Lizz received her B.S. in Biology with a specialization in Marine and Aquatic Sciences from Bowling Green State University in 2012.
-After leaving BGSU, Lizz worked as  a research technician at The University of Southern Mississippi's Gulf Coast Research Lab, where she worked on a variety of projects ranging from zooplankton identification to elasmobranch surveys.
+Katherine Lanoue (Kat) joined the Marine Genomics Laboratory in 2021 MGL as a Research Technician in Fisheries and Aquaculture Genetics.
+She is currently working on construction of a GT-Seq panel for  red snapper as part of a large CKMR project.

+Kat graduated with her B.S. in Biomedical Sciences with a minor in Chemistry from Texas A&M University- Corpus Christi in 2021.
+While getting her undergraduate degree, Kat interned with Texas Parks and Wildlife, and was able to gain experience using ddRAD sequencing while working on a project assessing genetic population structure of eastern oysters along the Gulf Coast.
+Kat was also an undergraduate research assistant for Dr. Seemann’s Molecular Biology Laboratory at TAMUCC, where she worked on a project investigating changes in post-transcriptional gene expression and bone density in medaka.
+Kat worked as a chemistry TA for two years and as a Supplemental Instructor for an undergraduate level genetics course for one year during her undergrad.
+She joined the Marine Genomics Laboratory in 2020 as a McNair scholar while completing her undergraduate degree.
+Her project focused on using next generation sequencing methods to assess parentage in mouthbrooding marine catfish.

+When Kat is not in the lab she can be found around campus roller skating or at the Starbucks reading Stephen King.
+She hopes to one day work as a forensic geneticist and loves all things surrounding genetics.